Netanyahu foes push for quick vote to end his 12-year rule - WTMJ

 As the coalition was coming together in recent days, Netanyahu and his supporters ramped up a pressure campaign against former hawkish allies, including Bennett and his No. 2 in the Yamina party, Ayelet Shaked.

 Netanyahu accused them of betraying their values.
 His supporters launched vicious social media campaigns and staged noisy protests outside Shaked’s home.
-The prime minister’s Likud party also called for a demonstration Thursday night outside the home of Yamina lawmaker Nir Orbach, urging him to quit the coalition.
+The prime minister’s Likud party also called for a demonstration Thursday night outside the home of Orbach, urging him to quit the coalition.

 “There will be a lot of pressure, especially on right-wingers, especially for religious right-wingers,” said Gideon Rahat, a political science professor at Hebrew University.
 “They will go to the synagogue and people will pressure them.
 It will be a nightmare for some of them.”